jmcarpenter2/parfit/docs/documentation.md

 `metric`: The metric used to score the models, e.g. imported from sklearn.metrics

-`bestScore`: Is 'max' of scores list best, or 'min' or scores list best? (default is'max')
+`greater_is_better`: Choice between optimizing for greater scores or lesser scores Default True means greater and False means lesser

-`predictType`: Choice between 'predict_proba' and 'predict' for scoring routine Defaults to 'predict_proba' when possible
+`predict_proba`: Choice between 'predict_proba' and 'predict' for scoring routine Default True means predict_proba and False means predict

 `showPlot`: Whether or not to display the plot of the scores over the parameter grid